SeJV/ComparisonRLapproaches/README.md

 ```

 To test some reinforcement learning methods, you can either implement your own method and comply with the abstract_agent
-from `agent_methods`.
+from `rl_methods`.
 With their class implementation it is also described, for what type of environment they should
 work.

 ```python